We fervently believe that artists are a crucial voice in discussing climate change and human impact.

 “The Memory of Water” is a collaborative project between bodypainter Vilija Vitkute and choreographer Malgorzata Sus.
 It brings together different art disciplines, such as bodypainting, dance, sound composition, film, photography, visual effects and scenography, and connects them with environmental research on water and education about climate change.
 It is a long-term project and it is going to result in photo and video exhibitions, art and documentary films, a performance, lectures and workshops, and in the creation of the project's headquarters where artists and other guests can have a space for research and creative exchange.
 There are over 30 international artists involved in the project and it is being created in the Nordic region to later tour and reach audiences around the world.

 The creation of the project started in September 2019.
-Since then Vilija and Malgorzata built the vision of a stage performance (to be premiered in 2022), gathered an international team of artists to collaborate, established connections with environmental organizations, and created first visual materials for the project - at the end of September this year they travelled to the Arctic, Lofoten Islands, where breathtaking landscapes became an inspiration and a set up for bodypainting, dance, photography and films.
+Since then Vilija and Malgorzata built the vision of a stage performance (to be premiered in 2024), gathered an international team of artists to collaborate, established connections with environmental organisations, and created first visual materials for the project - at the end of September 2020 they travelled to the Arctic, Lofoten Islands, where breathtaking landscapes became an inspiration and a set up for bodypainting, dance, photography and films.

 About the creation